 Maybe that’s why we started to adopt the Halloween tradition instead.
 It is held on October 31, and the word Halloween originates from All Hallows Eve -just say it fast and lazy-like.
 This is also much more my style, since this originates from a Celtic tradition from 800 B.C. marking the end of summer and the beginning of winter, which is to be understood as the last day of the year.
 At this time of year, the divide between the living and the dead was gone.
 So people went to their ancestor’s graves to make sure they were well and did not want to roam the earth.
 I’ve also read about the double Ninth Festival or Chrysanthemum Festival held in China.
 The date vary, but this year it is October 28, and it is considered a potentially dangerous date.
 Some Chinese visit the graves of their ancestors to pay their respects and lay out food offerings.

 So maybe this a special time of the year, so just to be on the safe side: Thanks ancestors, but stay out!

-Do you like Mexico?
+Do you like travel for holidays?